Chrisser73/summercard64-online-auto-flasher/README.md

 ---

-## ⚠️ Notes & Tips
+## Tips & Troubleshooting

-- Do **not** run multiple instances of the updater simultaneously.
+- **Do not open multiple instances** of the updater simultaneously.
-- If flashing fails with a "file access denied" message, make sure no other instance of `sc64deployer.exe` or the firmware file is open.
+- If flashing fails with "access denied" or "file is in use":
-- The script requires **Internet access** to check for the latest release on GitHub.
+  - Close all running instances of `sc64deployer.exe`
+  - Make sure the firmware `.bin` file isn't open elsewhere
+- Run from a folder with write permissions (e.g., not `C:\Program Files`)
-- **PowerShell is required**, but no admin rights are needed.
+- PowerShell is required, but admin rights are **not** needed

 ---